Nasi lemak: Similar dishes

 Nasi lemak's closest analogue is probably the Sumatran nasi gemuk (lit. "fatty rice"), commonly found in the Indonesian cities of Jambi and Palembang.
-The two dishes are essentially the same, and they differ mainly in name, where lemak is synonymous with gemuk in Jambi and Palembang Malay.
+The two dishes are essentially the same.

 Other, similar regional dishes that use rice cooked in coconut milk include nasi uduk from Jakarta, nasi gurih from Aceh, and the Javanese nasi liwet.
+Nasi lemuni is a similar savoury rice dish traditionally found in northern Peninsular Malaysia.
+Its preparation is similar to that of nasi lemak, though the inclusion of lemuni leaf makes it distinctive.
+Nasi katok is another similar dish, this one from Brunei, which uses plain white rice rather than coconut rice.